Moritz Cantor: Biography

 Many historians credit him for founding a new discipline in a field that had hitherto lacked the sound, conscientious, and critical methods of other fields of history.

 In 1900 Moritz Cantor received the honor of giving a plenary address at the International Congress of Mathematicians in Paris (Sur l'historiographie des mathématiques).
+In 1970, Cantor crater on the Moon was named after him and Georg Cantor.